jplindgren/blog/content/post/creating-nestjs-application-series/creating-nestjs-application-part1.md

 date: 2020-04-10T10:58:08-03:00
 description: "Creating a simple but complete backend blog application with NestJS, Postgres and ElasticSearch"
 featured_image: "/images/nestjs-logo-small.svg"
-tags: [ "Javascript", "Nestjs", "Elasticsearch"]
+tags: [ "Javascript", "Nestjs", "OAuth"]
 series: ["Complete NestJS"]
 title: "Creating a NestJS application (Part I)"
+summary: "Part I of the series 'Creating a NestJs application'.
+In this part we are going to have an overview of NestJs, scaffold the basic structure of our application, add a basic controller, use a service and implement authentication using Google OAuth."
 weight: 99
 slug: part1
 ---